Professional Teeth WhiteningLawrenceville, GA

 Professional bleaching produces better results.

 The ultimate goal of whitening your teeth is to have a brilliantly white and beautiful smile.
 With that in mind, make sure that you are using a whitening solution that is powerful enough to do the trick.
 Teeth bleaching works when you apply a whitening solution that contains some type of peroxide.
 The solution we use in our dental office is significantly stronger than what is sold in the stores.
 Simultaneously, it will penetrate below the surface of your enamel to remove deeper stains.
 Much of what you buy in the store will only remove surface stains and leave your teeth looking a lighter version of yellow.
-If you live in the Lawrenceville area, you can have whiter teeth, faster, by scheduling the teeth whitening appointment at our dental office.
+If you live in the Lawrenceville area and Gwinnett County, you can have whiter teeth, faster, by scheduling the teeth whitening appointment at our dental office.

 Should I whiten my teeth at home?

 When comparing the home vs. dentist whitening solutions, consider what you are trying to accomplish.
 If your teeth are white but are starting to turn slightly yellow, you may see some positive results with a simple store bought solution.
 However, if your teeth have any stains, it is far better to skip this step and head straight to our office for a professional teeth whitening.
 If you do try something at home, there are a few things you should be aware of.